JTS Frequently Asked Questions

 1. Why is a TopologyException thrown?

-5. Why does JTS not enforce the PrecisionModel I specify?
+6. Why does JTS not enforce the specified PrecisionModel when creating new geometry?

 E. Algorithms